sony/nnabla/GANs/stylegan2/README.md

 You can generate non-existent person's face by;

 ```
-python generate.py --seed 217
+python generate.py --seed 217 --batch-size 4
 ```

 With `--seed` option, you need to specify the random seed used to obtain latent code (**z** in the paper).
+With `--batch-size` option, you can specify the number of images to generate.

 As written in the paper, truncation trick is used by default.
 You can change the value for that by `--truncation-psi`.
 Also, seed used for noise input to the synthesis network (input to **B** block in the paper) can be specified by `--stochastic-seed`.
 For example;